 From the front gates travel down the road and slowly the eyes become aware of what Echidna Gully is.
 The built structures sourced from local timbers, recycled materials and transported farm buildings nestle amongst the gums and granite creating a classic Australian place.
 We have established our vision to create a memory of your own.

-As you cross the front of Macquarie Hall you may want to look around Parsley, Sage, Rosemary and Time.
-PSR is our newly established all seasons herb garden and drying area and Time is for those kegs that have ‘done their time.’
+As you cross the front of Macquarie Hall you may want to look around Parsley, Sage, Rosemary and Thyme.
+PSR is our newly established all seasons herb garden and drying area.

 From here you can look through the Shearer’s Quarters then move on to Flynn Cabin and the outdoor party area.
 After taking a quick peek in the Cook’s Room pass the half-court tennis and you will be at the Motel and the circle is complete.